Wanaka’s housing market keeps getting bigger and better, with ever bigger dollar signs attached to listings, says Phil Gilchrist of Prime Real Estate.

 - Hire a helicopter - remote bays in Marlborough Sounds up for grabs

-The four-bedroom house was of high enough caliber it could have fitted in on the recent TV show New Zealand’s Best Homes, hosted by UK real estate celebrity Phil Spencer.
+The four-bedroom house was of high enough calibre it could have fitted in on the recent TV show New Zealand’s Best Homes, hosted by UK real estate celebrity Phil Spencer.
 But Gilchrist says the size of the properties on offer at Wanaka’s top level is attracting wealthy buyers who value privacy.

 “Most people that are wealthy are busy people and they want to be able to just come and fly into the airport, get to their holiday place and just relax,” he says.